amarcolini/joos/README.md

 only one implementation statement is needed.

-To use the GUI, you can either download the image specific to your platform from the releases page (the launcher is in the bin folder), or import it like so:
+To use the GUI, you can either download the image specific to your platform from the releases page (the launcher is in the bin folder), or import it into an empty java module like so:

 ### Gradle